matematiflo/matematiflo.github.io/FormalMath/Waseda2023.md

 - Formalisation of mathematics is not a new idea: Leibniz, Frege, ...
 - Neither is the notion of a *computer* (person or machine).
-- What is relatively recent is the use of computers to formalise *proofs* (1960s onward).
+- What is relatively recent is the *use of computers to formalise proofs* (1960s onward).
 - The formalisation of mathematics poses a number of challenges and difficulties.
-- It also offers a lot of opportunities in this digital age (e.g. in teaching).
+- It also offers a lot of opportunities in a digital age (e.g. in teaching).

 What is the current state of affairs and what can we hope to achieve?